hddm-devs/hddm/docs/intro.rst

 parameter estimates are constrained by group-level distributions (:cite:`NilssonRieskampWagenmakers11`, :cite:`ShiffrinLeeKim08`).

+..
+    The first sentence in the paragraph above, does not sound right to me.

 Bayesian methods require specification of a generative process in form of a likelihood function that produced the observed data :math:`x` given some parameters :math:`\theta`.
-By specifying our prior beliefs (which can be informed or unbiased) we can use
+By specifying our prior beliefs (which can be informed or non-informed) we can use
 Bayes formula to invert the generative model and make inference on the probability of parameters :math:`\theta`: